ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch04_Using_Lists/Lessons/07_copying_lists.md

 CPU time to create a copy, so the default behavior is just to copy the address (or *reference*), which means that both variables point to the same data.

+In Python:

+* All variables are passed and assigned by reference, but
+    * All *mutable* data types assign as the same item in memory
+    * All *immutable* data types are assigned as copies

 ```python
 my_foods = ["pizza", "falafel", "carrot cake"]